A peer group mentoring programme for church leaders

 EQUIP – what we offer

 The main purpose of both the meetings and the follow-up visits is to provide teaching, training and encouragement in the areas of ministry listed below.
 EQUIP groups also function as support groups, where people listen to one another, learn from one another and pray for one another.

 We encourage church leaders to become effective teachers of the faith, able to teach the gathered church, able to teach groups, and through determined pastoral work able to teach individuals.
 The aim of this teaching is to bring each of the church members to maturity in Christ.

 We encourage church leaders to be evangelists, both by the way that they live and by sharing the gospel at every opportunity.
-The aim is to make converts and build the converts into the church community.
+The aim is to help people to find faith and build them into the church community.

 We encourage church leaders to be prayerful people who give a lot of time to prayer.
-They are devoted to worshipping God; they are able to listen to God and hear his word; they are able to pray according to his will, and get answers to their prayers.
+A fruitful church leader is devoted to worshipping God; is able to listen to God and hear his word; is able to pray according to his will, and is used to receiving answers to prayer.

-We encourage church leaders to have a ministry of healing and deliverance, and through the energy and gifts that the Holy Spirit provides, become increasingly able to do the same things that Jesus did.
+We encourage church leaders to have a ministry of healing and deliverance, and through the energy and gifts that the Holy Spirit provides, become increasingly able to do the things that Jesus trained his disciples to do.